 Apart from the last meal, our general lifestyle also has an impact on our sleep.
 Our sleep problems may arise from the fact that there is too much movement, too much Vata, in our internal system.
 Consequently the body does not find its way deep enough into the relaxation mode.
 An overactive sympathetic nervous system means too much movement or Vata that is caused by stress, lack of time and an unsteady lifestyle.
 If we snack between meals, quickly change our routine, don’t get enough sleep, travel a lot and eat foods that elevate Vata, we probably won’t fall asleep and, above all, won’t sleep through the night.

 If we compare the different doshas, we note that a Vata imbalance tends towards irregular and light sleep.
 Vata type will usually wake up between 2 – 6 a.m., unable to return to sleep.
 They also can have problems to fall asleep.
 Whereas Pittas sleep can be disturbed by vivid and active dreams or nightmares.
 Pittas usually experience difficulties falling asleep as their mind is too busy and they can’t stop thinking about their plans, projects and upcoming activites.
 However, Kapha types are generally good sleepers but when out of balance, they sleep too long which makes them sluggish and heavy.
 Also after a long and sound sleep they do not wake up feeling well rested.

 Do you want a better and more aligned life to achieve deeply desired results?
-A life with more energy, a peaceful mind, and habits that go toward lifelong health and wellness?
-Discover my health and lifestyle program Embody to Thrive.
+A life with more energy, a peaceful mind, and habits that go towards lifelong health and wellness?

 How can the Ayurvedic way of life be beneficial for our sleep?